SAN: Hypothesizing Long-Term Synaptic Development and Neural Engram Mechanism in Scalable Model's Parameter-Efficient Fine-Tuning: Methods

+This equivalence reveals that the transformation of features in the layer $l$ can be equalized as an adjustment to the layer's weights $l+1$, assuming no non-linear activations are applied between these operations.
+Methods that apply linear transformations to features implicitly learn an adjustment matrix for the subsequent layer's weights.

+While this principle is straightforward in purely linear scenarios, real-world neural networks incorporate non-linear activations and normalization layers.
+However, we argue that our approach remains approximately valid even in these more complex settings.
+This is based on two observations:

+\begin{enumerate} \item \textbf{Near-linear behaviour of modern activation functions:} Popular activation functions like ReLU and its variants exhibit approximately linear behaviour in their active regions.
+This near-linearity helps preserve scaling relationships, making it unlikely for scaling effects to be arbitrarily reversed.

+\item \textbf{Optimization stability:} Modern optimization methods tend to avoid unstable paths that first reverse and then restore scaling effects.
+Given a fixed optimal output target, it would be inefficient and potentially destabilizing for the optimization process to first counter-adjust the model parameters and then readjust them back. \end{enumerate}

+Therefore, rather than letting these scaling effects propagate implicitly, SAN makes this propagation explicitly, this explicit propagation allows for more efficient parameter adaptation and provides better optimization stability.
-\paragraph{Reparameterization:} As introduced in Eq.~\ref{eq:3}, the reparameterization of SSF implies a strong assumption: for each row of the current layer's weight matrix, the scaling \& shifting factors would be the same.
-In contrast, our SAN method introduces a critical re-application process of the scaling factor to the next layer's weight matrix.
-This approach allows us to achieve a unique adjustment value for every individual parameter without incurring any extra training burden.

-By propagating the scaling factor $\gamma^{l-1}$ from the previous layer to the current layer's weight, we can overcome the strong assumption of SSF and achieve a more fine-grained adjustment.
+\paragraph{Expressiveness \& Self-regulation:} SAN also achieve a more fine-grained adjustment by explicit propagation.
+Consider the reparameterization introduced in Equation.~\ref{eq:3}, SSF implies a strong assumption: for each row of the current layer's weight matrix, the scaling \& shifting vectors would be the same (similar to LoRA with r=1).
+However, explicit propagation allows us to achieve a unique adjustment value for every parameter without incurring any extra training burden, even in such a scenario. (see Figure~\ref{fig:reparameter}) By propagating the scaling vectors $\gamma_{l}$ from the current layer to the posterior layer's weight, we can overcome the strong assumption of SSF and achieve a more fine-grained adjustment.
 The reparameterization formula of SAN can be expressed as:

-where $\gamma^{l-1}$ is the scaling factor from the previous layer, $\gamma^l$ and $\beta^l$ are the scaling and shifting factors for the current layer, $w^l$ and $b^l$ are the weight and bias of the current layer, and $x$ is the input.
+where $\gamma_{l}$ is the scaling vectors of the current layer, $\gamma_{l+1}$ is the scaling vectors for the next layer.

-\paragraph{Regularization:} The re-application of scaling factors in SAN not only provides fine-grained parameter adjustment but also introduces an implicit regularization effect to prevent overfitting.
-This regularization emerges from the approximate quadratic nature of the scaling factor's influence when propagated through layers.
+Besides, the explicit propagation of scaling vectors in SAN introduces an implicit regularization effect to prevent overfitting.
+This regularization emerges from the approximate quadratic nature of the scaling vector's influence when propagated through layers.
 To illustrate this, let's consider a simplified two-layer linear network scenario without any activation and normalization:

 Rearranging this equation, we get: